ekanite/ekanite/README.md

 ```

 A more sophisticated client program is planned.

+### Browser interface

+The browser-based interface also accepts bleve-style queries, identical to those described above.
+By default the browser interface is available at [http://localhost:8080](http://localhost:8080)

 ## Diagnostics
 Basic statistics and diagnostics are available.
 Visit `http://localhost:9951/debug/vars` to retrieve this information.
 The host and port can be changed via the `-diag` command-line option.